What kind of knife did MacGyver use?

 The story goes that a young fan of the series suggested that MacGyver could patch up a vehicle’s radiator by cracking egg whites into the radiator.
 This trick was used in the “Bushmaster” episode and the young fan was rewarded.

-Although they had staff appointed to read all the letters sent in for this competition, few usable ideas where ever obtained through this method.
+Although they had staff appointed to read all the letters sent in for this competition, few usable ideas were ever obtained through this method.

 What kind of degree does MacGyver have?